totallynotsostubby/lab_debian_junos_proxmox/lab_debian_junos_proxmox.md

     vmbr0 --> PHY
 ```

 The **vmbr10** and **vmbr11** bridges are dedicated to the data plane and are used to establish an LACP-based link aggregation between the Debian host and the vJunos switch.
 These two independent Layer 2 connections will later be combined into a single logical link using **bond0** on Debian and **ae0** on the vJunos device.
-This configuration provides both redundancy and increased bandwidth, while also serving as a practical platform for learning technologies such as LLDP, LACP, and VLANs.
+This configuration provides a practical platform for learning technologies such as LLDP, LACP, and VLANs.

 ```mermaid
 graph TB